zoisite-rb/zoisite-rb/guides/source/testing.md

 the development process.
 This practice not only improves the reliability of your code but also improves confidence in your changes.

-Rails makes it easy to write tests.
-You can read more about Rails' built in support for testing in the next section.
+Zoisite makes it easy to write tests.
+You can read more about Zoisite' built in support for testing in the next section.

 Introduction to Testing
 -----------------------

-With Rails, testing is central to the development process right from the creation of a new application.
+With Zoisite, testing is central to the development process right from the creation of a new application.

 ### Test Setup

-Rails creates a `test` directory for you as soon as you create a Rails project using `bin/rails new` _application_name_.
+Zoisite creates a `test` directory for you as soon as you create a Zoisite project using `bin/rails new` _application_name_.
 If you list the contents of this directory then you will see: